Diversity Course Submission Guidelines

-- In the DCRC portion of Courseleaf, you will be prompted to choose the diversity criteria and competencies that your course aims to achieve and to write specifics into the relevant Courseleaf fields.
-To meet the criteria for D1 or D2, courses must address at least two of the diversity competencies.
+- Attach the Diversity Course Action Form Supplement (Word) to the Courseleaf submission.
+To meet the criteria for D1 or D2, courses must address at least three of the diversity competencies.

 - Attach a Diversity Statement to the Courseleaf submission

 - Attach a Course Syllabus to the Courseleaf submission.
 The DCRC will look for evidence that the same commitment to diversity espoused in the Diversity Statement is also reflected in the syllabus.